ossf/osv-schema/docs/schema.md

 "affects" field to "affected" to allow existing consumers and producers of this data to more easily handle old and new versions of entries.

+## Status - 2021-09-08

+We've decided to promote our schema to 1.0, based on positive feedback from existing consumers and producers of this data.
+From this point on, no backwards incompatible changes will be made in any 1.x version.